-In 2013, the Ecological Management Department reviewed 57 development projects from cities, counties, federal and state agencies, requesting the District to offer comments relating to mosquito production.
-Forty nine of the documents reviewed were part of an environmental review process such as the California Environmental Quality Act (CEQA) or National Environmental Protection Act (NEPA) review process.
+In 2014, the Ecological Management Department reviewed forty five development projects from cities, counties, federal and state agencies, requesting the District to offer comments relating to mosquito production.
 The Department evaluated each plan or project for areas of concerns, and responded to the appropriate agencies with comments where appropriate.
-Notable projects reviewed included the South Sacramento Habitat Conservation Plan, The Bay Delta Conservation Plan, Yolo Bypass Salmonid Habitat Restoration, Lower-Yolo Tidal Restoration Project, and the Southport Levee Project in addition to six Specific Area Plans.
+Notable projects reviewed included the State Wildlife Action Plan (SWAP), The City of Elk Grove Southeast Policy Area Strategic Plan, Mather South Community Master Plan, City of Sacramento General Plan (DEIR), City of Galt Eastview Specific Plan Project (NOP), and was invited to participate as a collaborating agency for the Yolo Bypass Salmonid Habitat Restoration and Fish Passage EIR.
 The Planning program allows the Department to identify and request correction of many potential mosquito breeding sites or site access restrictions before they become an issue after project development or implementation.

 Department staff attended public forums and stakeholder workshops and workgroups in an effort to promote BMP implementation on projects of all types within the District.
-In 2013, staff actively participated in the planning process of the Bay Delta Conservation Plan (BDCP) as a member of the Yolo Bypass Fish Enhancement Planning Team.
+In 2014, staff actively participated in the planning process of the Bay Delta Conservation Plan (BDCP) as a member of the Yolo Bypass Fish Enhancement Planning Team.

-STORMWATER PROGRAM
+STORMWATER/DRAINAGE PROGRAM

-The Department's Stormwater Prgram continued to grow as regulatory controls require stormwater runoff to be treated or contained on site.
+The Department's Stormwater Program continued to grow as regulatory controls require stormwater runoff to be treated or contained on site.
 In addition to new development issues, the Department continued to address numerous drainage blockages, access issues associated with dense riparian or vegetated streambanks, and upland mosquito breeding within drainage corridors.

-Department staff responded to multiple West Nile virus hot spots near stormwater conveyance or stream cooridors in 2013.
+Department staff responded to multiple West Nile virus hot spots near stormwater conveyance or stream corridors in 2014.
 Much of the mosquito breeding in creek channels was caused from water backing up behind numerous beaver dams, as well as vegetated and choked channels.
 Flooding due to beaver dams has been an on-going problem for several years and causes significant mosquito breeding development sites to form in flooded pastures or other nearby dry grassy land.
 While direct population reduction methods (e.g. depredation) are the standard for beaver control, the Ecological Management Department utilizes an integrated approach to reducing the mosquitoes associated with beaver activity.
 Regular inspection and removal of beaver dams by hand or with equipment is typically the first approach.
-The District worked with landowners to remove and monitor 37 dams on a routine basis and when applicable, installed a Clemson Pond Leveler (CPL) pond leveling device that allowed water to flow downstream through the active dam without causing additional mosquito breeding.
-Staff held mutiple site meetings with various city and county agencies responsible for stream channel maintenance in and around areas of high mosquito abundance collections.
+The District worked with landowners to remove and monitor thirty seven dams on a routine basis and when applicable, installed a Clemson Pond Leveler (CPL) pond leveling device that allowed water to flow downstream through the active dam without causing additional mosquito breeding.
+Staff held multiple site meetings with various city and county agencies responsible for stream channel maintenance in and around areas of high mosquito abundance collections.

-In 2013, the Ecological Management Department encountered significant beaver related activity, particularly within the Natomas East Main Drainage Canal (NEMDC) and Robla Creek in and around Hansen Ranch.
-Increased water flows coupled with high beaver populations demanded regular inspection, dam removal, and interagency collaboration.
+The Ecological Management Department worked closely with the California Department of Water Resources (DWR) particularly within the Natomas East Main Drainage Canal (NEMDC), Robla Creek in and around Hansen Ranch, and near Hwy 80 in the Yolo Bypass to remove natural and beaver related stream blockages.
+Constant water flows coupled with high beaver populations demanded regular inspection, dam removal, and inter-agency collaboration.